5 Tips on How to Make a Failing Pub Successful

 Who I Am and How I Can Help You

 As all good articles start with the phrase "My name is," I guess it would be wrong to try any other tactic, and thus, my name is Kris Goddard.
-I am a pub landlord and have been in the industry for almost 6 years.
+I am a pub landlord and have been in the industry for almost six years.
 Throughout my time I have had leases, worked for holding companies, and managed bars for larger chains.
 In my time I have picked up many tips and tricks of the trade and now use all the resources I can in order to run a very successful pub in Buckinghamshire.

 The pub industry has taken a turn for the worst over the past few years.
 As we see rising prices for almost everything in day-to-day life, many bars have been hit hard as it has become considerably cheaper to buy alcohol from a supermarket.
 So do your few loyal customers still come to your pub?
-Put simply, it's for the atmosphere and the social networking.
+Put simply, it's for the atmosphere and social networking.

 In this how-to, I'm going to suggest some excellent ideas that I have seen work in many of the bars I have managed.
 With that said, you have to employ the age-old saying that you need to "speculate to accumulate."